mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 # Contributing to MongoDB CLI

-Thanks for your interest in contributing to `mongocli`, this document describes some guidelines necessary to participate in the community.
+Thanks for your interest in contributing to MongoDB Atlas CLI and MongoDB CLI, this document describes some guidelines necessary to participate in the community.

 ## Table of Contents